By Jill Brooke and Linda Lee

-You plant them early, when it’s still chilly, right, just like garden peas.
+You plant them early, when it’s still chilly, just like garden peas.
 Peas hate hot weather.

 You run little strings to help them get off the ground.
+These flowers are delicate and this helps them stay anchored.
 They want to grow tall, five or six feet.
 Yes, I know about soaking the seeds.
 I know about scoring the seeds to get them to crack open.
+Not necessary but it’s an option.

 I grew up in Minnesota, where we gardened in sand.
 Planting was easy, and it stayed cold late in the spring.
 The sweet peas were everywhere.